Manager, Hospital & Outpatient Services Unit

-A birth center is a licensed facility which is not an ambulatory surgical center, a hospital or located within a hospital, in which births are planned to occur away from the mother’s usual place of residence following a normal, uncomplicated, low-risk pregnancy.
+A birth center is a licensed facility that is not an ambulatory surgical center, hospital or located within a hospital where births are planned to occur (following a normal, uncomplicated, low-risk pregnancy) away from the mother’s usual place of residence.

 State of Florida Certificate of Exemptions previously required to perform clinical laboratory tests in the waived category are no longer issued.
 For more information, visit the Laboratory Licensure Unit web page for waived laboratories.

 Effective September 1, 2010, application processing of clinical laboratory licenses (non-waived testing) under the same ownership/control as the birth center will be the responsibility of the Agency's Hospital & Outpatient Services Unit.
 Unless expiring sooner, clinical laboratory renewal applications will be due when the next birth center renewal application is due and all applications will be reviewed concurrently.

 This includes new facilities and reactivation of an expired license.
 At least 60 days before the effective date, an applicant must submit a licensure application, fees and supporting documents.
 When all required information is received and acceptable, licensure and life safety surveys will be scheduled.
 A license will be issued when documentation of successful licensure and life safety surveys are complete and filed.
 Note: A valid license is required before services can be provided.

 The licensure application, renewal fee and supporting documents must be submitted to the Agency 120 to 60 days prior to the expiration date.
 A late fee of $50 per day, up to 50% of the licensure fee or $500 (whichever is less) will be assessed for any application not received 60 days prior to expiration.
 A renewal application will not be accepted if the license is expired.
 An initial license application must be filed if the license has expired.